The Online Learning & Strategy Team

 Mary earned her Ph.D.
 In English at Duquesne.
 She has also earned an M.A. in English from Duquesne, a Master in Divinity from Pittsburgh Theological Seminary, a Master in Public Administration from Seton Hall University, and a B.S. in Psychology from Carnegie-Mellon University.

-Mark Prestopnik, M.S., Assistant Director of Online Teaching and Learning
+Mark Prestopnik, M.S., Assistant Director of Online Teaching & Learning

 Mark focuses on ensuring high standards of excellence and student achievement of course learning outcomes for online courses at Duquesne.
 He supports departmental chairs with program development and implementation, as well as faculty with course design and delivery.

 Mark teaches online courses at Duquesne and has over 10 years' experience in online instruction, faculty development and adult education.
 Mark earned a M.S. in Leadership degree with a concentration in Liberal Studies from Duquesne.
 He has worked for Duquesne since 2005.

 G1A Rockwell Hall